menandmice/micetro_docs/guides/implementation/architecture.rst

 Data storage
   Accumulating and organizing data from connected services. *Can be configured for high availability on certain platforms.*

-Server Controller(s)
+Micetro Agent(s)
-  Minimal-footprint service handling communication between Men&Mice Central and the connected services. *Some services can be connected natively to Central and don't need a Server Controller.*
+  Minimal-footprint service handling communication between Men&Mice Central and the connected services. *Some services can be connected natively to Central and don't need an agent.*

 User interface
-  Users manage connected services through a browser-based UI.
+  Users manage connected services through a browser-based user interface.

 .. image:: ../../images/micetro-mockup-2.png
   :width: 100%